varshareddykumbham/Speech-Emotion-Recognition-using-RNN-LSTM/README.md

 # Speech-Emotion-Recognition-using-RNN-LSTM
-Use RAVDESS dataset for classifying 8 emotions
-Use the dataset in the folder(data) for classifying 8 emotions
+1. Use RAVDESS dataset for classifying 8 emotions 2.Use the dataset in the folder(Emotion_Recognition_Data) for classifying 8 emotions